Jwan622/grad_school_math/grad_school_math/stats_and_prob_course/chap3/notes.md

 P(X = k) represents the probability of observing exactly k events. λ is the average rate of events occurring within the given interval.

+## Expected value:
+- the EV may not even be a possible value. like the EV of a dice that's fair is 3.5 but that's not a real value

+## Bernouli rnadom variable
+the EV = sum of x times p(x)

+## Example.

+Do number 39.